 Introduction to VICUS Districts

-Getting started with VICUS Districts – overview of the user interface and core functionality
+First steps with VICUS Districts – an overview of the user interface and core functions

 Network examples in VICUS Districts

-The start page with integrated network examples for exploration
+The start page with integrated network examples to explore

-When you first launch VICUS Districts, it is a good idea to explore the integrated examples.
-Switch to the Network examples tab and open an example project.
-This lets you quickly see how a network is built up, how a steady-state calculation is performed, and how simulation results are evaluated.
+When starting VICUS Districts for the first time, it is advisable to explore the integrated examples.
+To do so, switch to the Network examples tab and open an example project.
+This lets you quickly understand how a network is built, how a steady-state calculation is performed and how simulation results are evaluated.

 VICUS Districts user interface

-The main view with navigation tree (left), map view (center), and tools (right)
+The main view with navigation tree (left), map view (centre) and tools (right)

 The navigation tree on the left side manages all project elements:

-• Select elements: Click an element in the tree to highlight it in the map view.
-Conversely, clicking a network element on the map activates the corresponding entry in the tree.
+• Selecting elements: Click an element in the tree to highlight it in the map view.
+Conversely, clicking a network element in the map activates the corresponding element in the tree.

-• Rename: Double-click an element in the tree to rename it.
+• Renaming: By double-clicking an element in the tree, you can rename it.

-• Additive selection: When selecting multiple elements, they are added to the current selection.
+• Additive selection: When selecting multiple elements, these are added to the selection.

-• 2D/3D view: Use the button at the top to switch between 2D and 3D mode.
+• 2D/3D view: Via the button at the top, you can switch between 2D and 3D mode.
 In 3D mode, you navigate with the left mouse button.

-• Navigate faster: Hold down the space bar to increase the movement speed — particularly useful with large models.
+• Navigating faster: Hold down the spacebar to increase the movement speed – particularly useful with large models.

 Adding elements (right side)